Al3xandruF/synth.esthesia_music_player_project-2/README.md

 The music player is comprised with the following:

-- The title itself, which is inspired by the neurological condition: Synesthesia<a href="https://www.healthline.com/health/synesthesia" target="_blank">(click for more info).</a>
+- The title itself, which is inspired by the neurological condition: Synesthesia.
 ![title](/assets/readme_screenshots/title_player.png)
 <br>
 <br>